Why Summer Feels Different When You're Neurodivergent

 For so many people, this time of year brings up fears about being judged, shamed, or looked at differently because of body shape.

+If this time of year brings up pressure for you, you’re not alone.
+And it doesn’t mean you’ve gone backwards.
 It may simply mean that your nervous system is asking for a little more care.

-Your body does not need to be perfect to deserve sunshine, comfort, fun, or rest.
+Your body doesn’t need to be perfect to deserve sunshine, comfort, fun, or rest.
+Your body is allowed to be human.

 Cellulite is normal.
 Stretch marks are normal.
 Scars are normal.
 Bruises are normal.
 Softness is normal.
+You’re allowed to be perfectly imperfect.

 Need Support?